drferhatu/Introt-to-Comp-Sci---html-css-js-/README.md

 - [ ] Math.random()
 - [ ] JSON stringify/parse

-## 💡 Presentation Tips

-### During Live Demos
-1. **Show the result first** (the working application).
-2. **Then explain the code** (HTML → CSS → JS sequentially).
-3. **Make live changes** (change a color, add a function).
-4. **Show errors** (debug using console.log).
-5. **Ask students questions** ("What do you think this line does?").

-### Interactive Class
-- Open on the projector, modify together with students.
-- Ask questions like "Who wants to make this button red?".
-- Open the Console, show the logs.
-- Set breakpoints, demonstrate debugging.
-- Show different screen sizes in Responsive mode.

-### As Homework
-- Pick an example.
-- Request 3-5 specific changes.
-- Have them do it on CodePen.
-- Submit via link.
-- Showcase the best 3 in class.

 ## 🔧 Debugging

-Show these to students:

 ### Chrome DevTools
 1. **F12** or **Right Click → Inspect**